marcoantonioni/bamoe9-demos/README.md

 quarkus dev
 ```

-## Build image and push to image registry
+## Build image and push to registry

 login to image registry
 ```